First union boss urges members to support Jeremy Corbyn's party

 The first trade union boss has urged his members to support Jeremy Corbyn’s new party, The London Economic has learnt.

-Ian Hodson, the national president of the Bakers’ Union, has encouraged workers to set up “branches in every workplace” for Your Party, which has over 750,000 members, at a meeting in Sheffield.
+Ian Hodson, the national president of the Bakers’ Union, has encouraged people to set up “branches in every workplace” for Your Party, which has over 750,000 members, at a meeting in Sheffield.

 He said: “Trade unions have a massive part to play.
 It isn’t to keep a Labour government in power that no longer sees itself as part of a labour movement.